dji-sdk/Mobile-SDK-Doc/source/cn/ios-tutorials/PanoDemo.md

 **1.** Now, let's create a new project in Xcode, choose **Single View Application** template for your project and press "Next", then enter "PanoDemo" in the **Product Name** field and keep the other default settings.

-Once the project is created, let's import the **DJISDK.framework** and **DJIVideoPreviewer** to the project.
-If you are not familiar with the process of importing DJI SDK and DJIVideoPreviewer using Cocoapods, please check these two tutorials: [Importing and Activating DJI SDK in Xcode Project](../application-development-workflow/workflow-integrate.html#Xcode-Project-Integration) and [Creating a Camera Application](./index.html#Implementing-the-First-Person-View), for details.
+Once the project is created, let's import the **DJISDK.framework** to the project.
+If you are not familiar with the process of importing DJI SDK using Cocoapods, please check this tutorial: [Importing and Activating DJI SDK in Xcode Project](../application-development-workflow/workflow-integrate.html#Xcode-Project-Integration)

+For importing the VideoPreviewer to the project, you can check our previous tutorial [Creating a Camera Application](./index.html#Implementing-the-First-Person-View) to learn how to download and import the **VideoPreviewer** into your Xcode project.

 **2.** In the **Main.storyboard**, add a new View Controller called **CaptureViewController** and set it as the root View Controller for the new View Controller you just added in **Main.storyboard**: